DynamicID: Zero-Shot Multi-ID Image Personalization with Flexible Facial Editability

 \section{Conclusion}

 We present DynamicID, a novel framework that enables high identity fidelity and flexible facial editing in personalized image generation across single- and multi-ID scenarios.
-Our approach introduces two key components: 1) Semantic-Activated Attention (SAA), which enhances feature integration through a query-level activation gating mechanism, thereby minimizing disruption to the original model and enabling zero-shot multi-ID personalization; 2) Identity-Motion Reconfigurator (IMR) that achieves superior facial editability via disentanglement and re-entanglement of identity and motion features in facial space.
-The framework employs task-decoupled training to eliminate dependency on specialized datasets, complemented by our newly developed VariFace-10k dataset containing diverse facial variations across 10k identities.
+Our approach introduces two novel components: SAA and IMR and employs task-decoupled training to eliminate dependency on specialized datasets, complemented by our newly developed VariFace-10k dataset containing diverse facial variations across 10k identities.
 Extensive experiments demonstrate state-of-the-art performance, validating the method's effectiveness and broad application potential in personalized generation.